segfly/carlinkit-modding/README.md

 sudo flashrom -pch341a_spi -c MX25L12835F/MX25L12845E/MX25L12865E -w MX25L12835F_FW_20210306.bronken.bin -VVV
 ```

 Note: On Ubuntu jammy, version 1.2 of `flashrom` is what is in the repos.
 I think 1.3 has a new `--progress` feature (it's in the man page), but I want to stay on an LTS release.
 The simple solution is to use the `-VVV` flag to see that something is happening, but I do think it slows down the already very slow read/write operations form the CH341a.
+Expect reading and writing to take several minutes (there is an LED on the CH341a that shoudl be flickering if stuff is happening.)

 ## The Road to Glory
 Having restored the flash, I wanted to get back to the custom firmware so I could access the device with SSH and change the `hostapd.conf` again.
-I thought I could just update using the `2021.03.06_BASED`, but this seemed to fail as the LED flashing was too short-lived compared to other updates.
+I thought I could just update using the `2021.03.06_BASED`, but this seemed to fail as the device's LED flashing was too short-lived compared to other updates I had done.
 I didn't even check, and decided to install the stock `2020.11.10.2138_ROLLBACK` as someone said that could fix activation issues, which I expected to have, then installed all the subsequent custom firmware in order until I was back on `2021.03.06.1343`

 I then launched SSH, updated `hostapd.conf` and went to test the device.
 The good news: It was recognized by the car!
 This means I reverted whatever change that later firmware did that caused it to no longer be recognized.
 The bad news: it wanted activation.

-But I saved the `/etc/uuid_sign` - could I just update it to the old one and be good.
-Upon looking at the MD5 hashes, it was different contents than what I had.
+But I saved the `/etc/uuid_sign` - could I just update it to the old one and be good?
+Upon looking at the MD5 hashes, it was indeed different contents than what I had.
 Therefore, I updated it with my file, tried again with the car, and wonderfully CarPlay worked without the activation screen.
 And icing on the cake (rather the whole point of this exercise) my changes to enable WPA2/CCMP for the `hostapd.conf` indeed made lockdown mode happy!

 I'm glossing over the fact that I removed the old recognized CarPlay devices in the vehicle, and in the admin screen of the CPC200-U2W Plus, but upon re-pairing the devices, CarPlay would now connect automatically even though my iOS device was in lockdown mode.

 ## Conclusion
 Success!
-I saved $80 or so by spending over a day hacking a device.
+I saved $80 or so by spending over a day hacking at this infernal device.

-While the effort is not justified by the economics alone, I am glad I spend the time to get this device working for the following reasons:
+While the effort is not justified by the economics alone, I am glad I spent the time to get this device working for the following reasons:
 * We are far too disposable in our mindset as a society.
 It probably cost me more than $80 worth of my time compared to ordering a Carlinkit V5 from Amazon, but by giving my device a second life, I kept waste out of the landfill and reduced my carbon footprint from having planes and trucks deliver me a new device.
 * I learned a lot.
 I've been working with embedded devices for some time, but never saw an implementation quite like this.
 It also has made me more comfortable taking on repairs/mods of other devices before throwing them in the landfill in the future.

+Special thanks to ludwig-v and the community around the repo.
+Without their documented efforts, I would never have been able to meet my goal.

-In closing, if you have one of these devices and it's not working with iOS lockdown mode, it just needs a little love to enable more secure Wi-Fi protocols.
+In closing, if you have one of these devices and it's not working with iOS lockdown mode, it just needs a little love to enable a (more) secure Wi-Fi protocol.